simonbengtsson/jsPDF-AutoTable/README.md

 - `bower install jspdf-autotable`
 - `npm install jspdf-autotable` (only client side usage)

-Note!
-If you are using meteor, use the npm release.
-Do not use the `jspdf:autotable` package on atmosphere as it is currently outdated.

 It is also available on cdnjs:
 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/jspdf-autotable/2.1.0/jspdf.plugin.autotable.js"></script>
 ```

+Note!
+If you are using meteor, use the npm release.
+Do not use the `jspdf:autotable` package on atmosphere as it is currently outdated.

 ### Browser support

 Tested with IE10, IE11 and modern browsers (chrome, edge, firefox and safari).
-It will probably work with < IE10 as well but you might have to use an old version of jspdf and/or add polyfills.

 ### Usage